SkillsUSA TECHSPO Show Regulations and Courtesy Expectations

 - Indemnification – The exhibitor agrees to indemnify and hold and save Show Management whole and harmless from and against any and all claims, charges, complaints, liability, losses, demands, actions, damages, expenses, judgments, settlements and/or cost of any nature whatsoever which shall result, directly or indirectly, wholly or in part, by any act, omission, negligence, or conduct of the exhibitor or exhibitor’s employees, representatives, agents, servants, contractors, patrons, guests, licensees, invitees, or assigns, at or related to the show, including, but not limited to, any such cost in connection with a violation of any laws or regulations, any off-site activities, any dangerous or hazardous materials, any damage, injury, or loss to persons and/or property and any costs, including attorney’s fees, incurred by Show Management in connection with the enforcement of this contract.
-The exhibitor covenants and agrees that if Show Management is made a party to any litigation commenced by or against the exhibitor or relating to this contract or the exhibitor space rented hereunder, then the exhibitor shall pay all cost and expenses, including attorneys’ fees and court costs, incurred by or imposed upon Show Management.
+The exhibitor covenants that if Show Management is made a party to any litigation commenced by or against the exhibitor or relating to this contract or the exhibitor space rented hereunder, then the exhibitor shall pay all cost and expenses, including attorneys’ fees and court costs, incurred by or imposed upon Show Management.

 - Care of Building and Equipment – See KEC building policies and fire marshal regulations under Resources to the right of page.
 All exhibitors are responsible for damages caused by fault to buildings, street and surroundings.
 Exhibitors, or their agents, shall not damage or deface walls or floors of buildings.
 If damage occurs, the exhibitor is liable to the owner of any property.
 These regulations become a part of the contract between the exhibitor and SkillsUSA before, during and after the exhibit.
 All points not covered are subject to the decision of the Exhibit Manager.
 The convention center is now mandating the use of 3M 9589 tape for all indoor booths that lay carpet or use double-sided tape.